Special Test

 How it’s Performed?

-- Placed the patient in prone position, with the affected knee flexed to 90 degrees,
+- The patient is placed in prone position, with the affected knee flexed to 90 degrees,

-- Examiner places their own knee on patient’s posterior thigh to stabilize it.
+- The examiner places their own knee on patient’s posterior thigh to stabilize it.

 What does a positive Apley Distraction Test mean?